marvinpinto-archive/adium_log_parser/readme.md

 ## Resources

-The bulk of imlog.py shameless stolen from: (https://github.com/dustym/py-imlog)[https://github.com/dustym/py-imlog].
+The bulk of imlog.py was shameless stolen from: [https://github.com/dustym/py-imlog](https://github.com/dustym/py-imlog).